moirei/laravel-pricing/docs/pricing.md

 ```

 ## Volume
-Use `volume` pricing to apply charges based on tier of the `quanity`.
+Use `volume` pricing to apply charges based on tier of the `quantity`.
-For example, with the tiers below, charges on 1-5 units falls in the first tier, 6-10 within the second and within the third for 11 and above.
+For example, with the tiers below; charges on 1-5 units fall in the first tier, 6-10 within the second tier, and within the third for 11 units and above.

 ```php
 $pricing = Pricing::make([